Some dance pedagogy guidelines by Richard Powers

 A third solution, if they're in a circle around the perimeter of the room with you in the middle, is to have them all turn a quarter to their right, asking them to follow most of those ahead of them.
 They can clearly see both you and those ahead of them.

 Another tradition is for the teacher to face a large mirror, with the students behind, also facing the mirror.
-It's not ideal to turn your back to your students, but most can see your face in the mirror.
+It's not ideal to turn your back to your students, but they can see your face in the mirror.

 When men's and women's steps differ significantly in partnered couple dancing, sometimes it's effective to have all of the men stand behind the lead teacher/partner and all woman behind the follow teacher/ partner.
 After teaching the step(s), let them walk straight forward to find a partner.